mckienzie7/MicroFinance-Solution/README.md

-# UniLove
+# MicroFinance Solution
-## A Dating App for Unity University Students
+## A Comprehensive Microfinance Web and Mobile Application

-UniLove is a dating web application tailored specifically for Unity University students, providing a platform for users to connect based on shared interests and hobbies.
+MicroFinance Solution is a web and mobile application designed to provide microfinance services, enabling users to access financial resources efficiently.

 ## Table of Contents